berkes/rust-pres/pres.md

 ---
 author:
   - Bèr `berkes` Kessels
-title: Introduction Rust
+title: An Introduction to Rust
-subtitle: "Introduction Rust for Run Rust Anywhere 30-08-2022
+subtitle: "An Introduction to Rust for Run Rust Anywhere 30-08-2022"
-abstract: ""
+abstract: "A very basic introduction to the Rust Programming Language.
+It will convince you to pick Rust for your future projects.
+And show how and where to start."
 keywords:
   - rust
   - programming